 Pandemic loneliness is pushing thousands towards online dating applications, searching for a love connection.
 But, how many of them have found a true connection, and how many of them got scammed?

 Online dating scams are costing unsuspecting victims millions of dollars every year.
-Pandemic has made the already dire situation worse.
+The pandemic has made the already dire situation worse.

 Let’s look in-depth: